-WARNING: Carbon monoxide (CO) is a deadly gas!
+A WARNING: Carbon monoxide (CO) is a deadly gas!

 - Ensure that the exhaust system is adequate to expel gases discharged from the engine.
-Check the exhaust system regularly for leaks and make sure the exhaust manifold/ water-injected elbow is securely attached. - Be sure the unit and its surroundings are well ventilated.
-Run blowers when running the generator set or engine. - Do not run the generator set or engine unless the boat is equipped with a functioning marine carbon monoxide detector that complies with ABYC A-24.
-Consult your boat builder or dealer for installation of approved detectors. - For additional information, refer to ABYC TH-22 (educational information on Carbon Monoxide).
+Check the exhaust system regularly for leaks and make sure the exhaust manifolds are securely attached and no warping exists.
+Pay close attention to the manifold, water injection elbow, and exhaust pipe nipple. - Be sure the unit and its surroundings are well ventilated. - In addition to routine inspection of the exhaust system, install a carbon monoxide detector.
+Consult your boat builder or dealer for installation of approved detectors. - For additional information refer to ABYC T-22 (educational information on Carbon Monoxide).

-WARNING: Carbon monoxide (CO) is an invisible odorless gas.
+A WARNING: Carbon monoxide (CO) is an invisible odoriess gas.
 Inhalation produces flu-like symptoms, nausea or death!

 - Do not use copper tubing in diesel exhaust systems.
 Diesel fumes can rapidly destroy copper tubing in exhaust systems.
-Exhaust sulfur causes rapid deterioration of copper tubing resulting in exhaust/water leakage. - Do not install exhaust outlet where exhaust can be drawn through portholes, vents, or air conditioners.
+Exhaust sulfur causes rapid deterioration of copper tubing resulting in exhaust/water leakage.

+- Do not install exhaust outlet where exhaust can be drawn through portholes, vents, or air conditioners.
 If the engine exhaust discharge outlet is near the waterline, water could enter the exhaust discharge outlet and close or restrict the flow of exhaust.
-Avoid overloading the craft. - Although diesel engine exhaust gases are not as toxic as exhaust fumes from gasoline engines, carbon monoxide gas is present in diesel exhaust fumes.
+Avoid overloading the craft.

+- Although diesel engine exhaust gases are not as toxic as exhaust fumes from gasoline engines, carbon monoxide gas is present in diesel exhaust fumes.
 Some of the symptoms or signs of carbon monoxide inhalation or poisoning are:

-Vomiting Inability to think coherently
+- Vomiting

+- Dizziness

-Dizziness Throbbing in temples
+- Throbbing in temples

-Headache Muscular twitching
+- Muscular twitching

+- Intense headache

-Nausea Weakness and sleepiness
+- Weakness and sleepiness